krabbypattified/asteroids/Component.md

 ## Component

-_Like React/HTML components but for game entities._
+_Like a React/HTML component but for entities._

 ```js
 class Sword extends Component {